Amith-B/macnewtab/README.md

 - Navigate to your most-visited sites quickly.
 - Customize whether links open in the same tab or a new one.

+### 📚 Bookmark Manager (New!)
+- Browse and search through all your saved bookmarks in a clean, macOS-inspired interface.
+- Quickly open any bookmark with a single click.
+- Organized in a launchpad for easy access without leaving the new tab.

 ### 🎨 Customizable Themes & Wallpapers
 - Toggle between **dark mode, light mode, or system mode**.
 - Choose theme colors.